econya/yosis/README.md

 create `log/delayed_job.log`.

-Recurring Jobs (like sending reminders about expiring trial periods and subscriptions) will be created if you run `rails db:migrate` or `rails db:schema:load` (given the `Procfile` here, if you have a deployment respecting it, you should be safe, due to the defined `release` processes).
+Recurring Jobs (like sending reminders about expiring trial periods and subscriptions) will be created (if they do not yet exist) if you run `rails db:migrate`, `rails db:schema:load` or `rails db:schedule_jobs` (given the `Procfile` here, if you have a deployment respecting it, you should be safe, due to the defined `release` processe).

+To generate the sitemap, either run `rails sitemap:refresh:no_ping` or use a setup that respects the `Procfile` (the sitemap will be generated in every worker via `bin/run.sh`).

 ### Configuration